 Just like Christmas, Easter is a very important tradition in Romania, and subsequently, accompanied by a very traditional meal.
 You’ll have the above mentioned drob, plus other specialties made of lamb, like roasted lamb or lamb soup, Boeuf salad, Easter eggs, many hors d’oeuvre, lots of fresh vegetables—with green onions and red radishes as headliners—a soup, sarmale (more on that below) and, for dessert, pască, a soft, yeast bread filled with sweet cheese and raisins and cozonac, similar to marble cake in appearance, but closer to sweet bread in terms of consistency—filled with walnuts, poppy seeds or Turkish delight.

 With roots in the countryside, most traditional Romanian meals were originally cooked with pork fat but, with people more and more preoccupied about a healthier lifestyle, the tendency is to replace it with lighter options.
-However, generally speaking, Romanian cuisine remains quite heavy.
+However, generally speaking, Romanian food remains quite heavy.

 La grătar basically means anything that can be grilled.
 A restaurant choice or, even better, an outdoor gathering of friends, grilling can go from simple, lighter choices, like vegetables or skewers, to serious business, like meat, sausages, and—a national favourite—mici or mititei (literally meaning small ones).
 These are small rolls, usually made from a mix of meats (pork, beef, lamb) with lots of spices and herbs and served with mustard on the side.
 It’s very likely that you find them on every restaurant’s menu and they definitely worth a try.